Industrial Organizational Psychology is the application of the study of human behavior to the workplace.

 Sample of job titles: Organizational Performance Director, Consulting Psychologist, Dean of Organizational Learning, Talent Manager, Performance and Succession Manager, Industrial Organizational Psychologist (IO Psychologist), Personnel Psychologist, Management Consultant, Organizational Development Consultant, Consumer Insight Director, Organizational Change Manager, etc.

 Internships are not required, but can be helpful.
-Minors or clusters are not required, but can also be helpful; we advise you to look at Business, Statistics, Communications, Health Science, Theatre, and English.
+Minors or clusters are not required, but also can be helpful; we advise you to look at Business, Statistics, Communications, Health Science, Theatre, and English.

 The IO Psychology Emphasis: